What means Interfaith to me?

 How do you become an Interfaith minister?

-Learn more about the training here: https://www.interfaithfoundation.org/become-a-minister/
+Learn more about this training here: https://www.interfaithfoundation.org/become-a-minister/